uixmat/snippet/README.md

 yarn dev
 ```

-> This porject is open-source and you're welcome to clone and use in your own projects.
+> This project is open-source and you're welcome to clone and use in your own projects.
 It is maintained intermittently.